-We consider the following to be the primary contributions of this paper: \begin{itemize} \item An algorithm to compute, in constant time, the next normal floating-point factor of any normal floating-point number in radix 2. \begin{itemize} \item This algorithm is also partially applicable in higher bases.
-We do not assume a particular radix in any of our results. \end{itemize} \item When the above algorithm is applicable, a constant-time procedure for finding optimal interval bounds on variables of floating-point constraints of the form $x \otimes y = z$. \end{itemize} In addition, we believe the following secondary contributions are of interest: \begin{itemize} \item A novel demonstration of structure in the rounding errors of floating-point products. \item A characterization of upward and downward floating-point rounding in terms of the remainder of floored division. \item A floating-point predicate for deciding, in any base, whether a number is floating-point factor of another floating-point number. \item Results on solving certain kinds of interval constraints over integer remainders. \end{itemize}
+We consider the following to be the primary contributions of this paper: \begin{itemize} \item An algorithm to efficiently compute the next normal floating-point factor of any floating-point number in radix 2. \begin{itemize} \item This algorithm is also partially applicable in higher bases.
+We do not assume a particular radix in any of our results. \end{itemize} \item When the above algorithm is applicable, an efficient procedure for finding optimal interval bounds on variables of floating-point constraints of the form $x \otimes y = z$. \end{itemize} In addition, we believe the following secondary contributions are of interest: \begin{itemize} \item A demonstration that ``round-trip'' rounding errors have useful, nontrivial piecewise polynomial extensions to the reals. \item A characterization of upward and downward floating-point rounding in terms of the remainder of floored division. \item A floating-point predicate for deciding, in any base, whether a number is floating-point factor of another floating-point number. \item Results on solving certain kinds of interval constraints over integer remainders. \end{itemize}